-Princeton is PARTNERING WITH FIVE HISTORICALLY BLACK COLLEGES - Howard University, Jackson State University, Prairie View A&M University, Spelman College, and the University of Maryland Eastern Shore - and the United Negro College Fund to support faculty research collaborations.
+Princeton is PARTNERING WITH FIVE HISTORICALLY BLACK

+COLLEGES - Howard University, Jackson State University, Prairie View A&M University, Spelman College, and the University of Maryland Eastern Shore - and the United Negro College Fund to support faculty research collaborations.
 The Princeton Alliance for Collaborative Research and Innovation aims to fund multiple collaborative projects each year with each partnering institution, according to a May announcement.
 Teams of Princeton and HBCU ne of two nearly completed residential colleges will be named Yeh College, recognizing a major gift by James Yeh '87 and his wife, Jaimie Yeh, the University announced in May.
 President Eisgruber '83 said the gift "propels Princeton forward in its mission to offer a transformative educational experience to more students."
 The two colleges will enable the University to expand the undergraduate student body by about 10 percent.

-SEVENTH COLLEGE

-Yeh College Naming Announced
+SEVENTH COLLEGE Yeh College Naming Announced

 Located south of Poe Field, Yeh College and its neighbor, New College West, will open their doors to students in August.
 "When the University announced that it would seek to expand the number of students who could be offered a Princeton education as part of the Venture Forward campaign, we were immediately excited to lend our support," said James Yeh, a member of the Board of Trustees and one of the three co-chairs of the campaign's executive steering committee.
-Yeh, a physics major at Princeton who later pursued a career in finance, recently retired as president and co-chief investment officer of Citadel.
+Yeh, a researchers were invited to submit proposals by June 30.